Bluedot-Innovation/documentation/docs/integrations/Olo.md

 Olo Integration
 ===============

-With Bluedot’s first-class arrival toolkit and Olo, you can offer your customers a great curbside or pickup experience.
+With Rezolve’s first-class arrival toolkit and Olo, you can offer your customers a great curbside or pickup experience.
 You can track customers’ arrival at your restaurant with Hello Screens, informing your staff when a curbside order has been placed, completed or cancelled.

 How does it work?
 -----------------

-When a customer places a curbside or pickup order, Olo fires a webhook event to Bluedot to track the order.
+When a customer places a curbside or pickup order, Olo fires a webhook event to Rezolve to track the order.
 Then you can follow the customer’s journey to collect the order.
 You’ll get customers’ live updates using the Point SDK in your mobile app or our pre-built web-based experience: Now Ready.

 Configure the Olo Webhooks
 --------------------------

-### Find Bluedot Webhook Destination URL
+### Find Rezolve Webhook Destination URL

 The first step is to get Bluedot’s webhook URL; we will use it later when creating the Webhook in Olo.